-As we head into the new year things are getting mighty chilly out there.
-I know there are a bunch of runners still competing in last ditch efforts to get in an in person race this winter.
-Most of this year has been pretty sheltered and now that races are coming back to being in person, I see many taking advantage.
-This is a wonderful but for those who are both not used to racing in the cold but also training in the cold, things can get a little slippery (pun intended).
-Whether you are racing or just trying to stay in shape throughout the winter time, changing up your running game for the winter time is essential to ensure you get into the spring season without setbacks and/or injury
+As we head into the new year, things are getting mighty chilly out there.
+I know there are a bunch of runners still competing in last ditch efforts to get in a race this winter.
+Most of this year has been sheltered and now that races are returning to in-person events, I see many taking advantage.
+This is wonderful but for those who are neither used to racing nor training in the cold, things can get a little slippery (pun intended).
+Whether you are racing or just trying to stay in shape throughout the winter months, changing up your running game for the winter is essential to ensure you get into the spring season without setbacks and/or injury.

-For those who run either recreationally or competitively, you can agree it is a part of us that we hold dearly.
-I have been seeing a good amount of campaigns, months, and challenges to get more people to run throughout the winter recently.
-I am all for it...even if it is an everyday of the month challenge....but going into it smart and prepared is always the right way I like to go into things.
+Recently, I have been seeing a good number of campaigns and challenges encouraging more people to run throughout the winter.
+I am all for it but recommend going about it in a smart and prepared fashion.
 I hope after reading this, you will be more prepared yourselves.